-A hundred yards below the summit and fifty yards north of the main run a few relics of the original ski tow remain.
-A four foot length of railway sleeper stands out of the peat: the top of the Yad Moss 2000 rope tow.
-Someone should fit a plaque on it;
+A hundred yards below the summit and fifty yards north of the main run, a few relics of the old tow remain.
+A four foot length of railway sleeper stands out of the peat: the top of the Yad Moss ‘2000’ rope tow.
+Someone should fit a plaque to it;

-“Here in the 1970’s volunteers founded the Yad Moss Ski slope opening the way for thousands of skiers and boarders to enjoy their sport in this part of the North Pennines.
+“Here in 1975 members of the Carlisle Ski Club founded the Yad Moss snow slope opening the way for thousands of skiers and boarders to enjoy their sport in this part of Northern England.
 Our thanks to those pioneers.”

 1975 – 1979 The Portable Pioneers

 After several years of operating portable ski tows at various locations in the Lake District and on the western side of the Pennines, members of Carlisle Ski Club investigated the potential for skiing at Yad Moss.
-They set up close to the road and then later further up in the bowl, just above where the ticket office is today.
+They set up close to the road and then later on moved up into the ‘bowl’, just above where the ticket office is today.
 This experience revealed good snow holding at a high altitude yet close to easy road access.
-The portable tow had the advantage that it could be moved around, to take advantage of changing snow conditions.
+The portable tow had the advantage that it could be moved around, in response to changing snow conditions.

 1979 – 1988 Mini Engines, Seat Belts and Hissing Sid

 In 1979 the decision was made to erect a permanent rope tow driven by a fixed diesel engine.
-Sections of an old hen house were hauled up the hillside by the members to create an engine hut and the first snow fencing was erected.
-The following winter the Yad Moss ‘2000’ tow came into use for the first time.
+Sections of an old hen house were hauled up the hillside to create an engine hut and the first snow fencing was erected.
+The following winter the Yad Moss ‘2000’ tow came into operation for the first time.
 It started from a point just below where the ticket office is today and ran 400m up through the ‘bowl’ and across the fellside above.
-Perhaps uniquely for a rope tow the engine was situated at the halfway point, rather than at the top.
-This video shows scenes from the construction of the tow in 1979 and the first day of skiing using the new facility.
-It was originally 8mm film.
+Perhaps uniquely for a rope tow the engine was situated at the halfway point rather than at the summit.
+This video shows scenes from its construction in 1979 and the first day of skiing using the new tow.
+It was originally shot on 8mm film.